The Miami International Ballet Competition is open to dancers of all nationalities from ages 9 - 24.

 Any coach, director, teacher or parent representing a participant that does not follow these regulations or acts in an unsatisfactory way disrupting the competition, its directors, judges and staff, will be asked to have their participant withdraw the competition.

 Awarded artist is responsible for reporting and paying taxes or obligations on the total compensation if received any.
+To meet this requirement, artist must complete a W-9 form (US citizens or residents) or a 1040 form (foreign national) in the event he/she receives a cash award.
+Artist cannot be involved with an organization that engages in domestic or international terrorism nor use any of the awarded money for such purposes.
 In case of underage participants the documentation has to be signed by their legal guardian.

 MIBC Non-Discrimatory Policy